 Looking for the best tapas Barcelona has to offer?
 You’ve come to the right place!

-Barcelona is one of the best cities for tapas in all of Spain, simply because of the sheer variety you can find there.
+Barcelona is one of the best cities for tapas in all of Spain, simply because of the sheer variety, you can find there.
 Knowing where to start can be overwhelming, as many places offer cheap, touristic versions that you’ll want to avoid.

 To bring you this list of the best tapas in Barcelona I’ve teamed up with some fellow foodie traveler friends to share our favorites with you!
-Our list includes tapas of all varieties – from traditional to fusion and from budget to gourmet tapas at a Michelin star restaurant!
+Our list includes Spanish tapas food of all varieties – from traditional to fusion and from budget to gourmet tapas at a Michelin star restaurant!
 There’s something for every tapas hungry visitor!

 Carrer de la Princesa, 50 // +34 933 15 15 10